 Northern Graphite re-activated the project due to higher prices and renewed interest in graphite projects.
 An additional 6,600m of drilling in 118 holes has been completed to bring the total drilling on the project to approximately 12,200m in 275 holes.
 Resources have been more than doubled and upgraded and currently stand at 69.8 million tonnes of measured and indicated resources grading 1.74% graphitic carbon (“Cg”) and 24 million tonnes of inferred resources grading 1.65%Cg (both at a 1.02%Cg cutoff grade) and mineralization has not been closed off by drilling.
 The Bissett Creek deposit occurs at surface and covers an area of approximately 1.5 by 0.5 kilometres.
 There is minimal overburden and the maximum depth of the resource is about 80m.
 Bissett Creek is a very unique deposit in that approximately 90% of the contained graphite will be categorized as large flake which is the highest ratio in the industry.

-The proposed development of the Bissett Creek graphite deposit is as described in the FS and the amended FS economics PR and shareholders and potential investors should refer to the FS for a complete description of the project.
-It consists of an open pit mine and a 2,900tpd processing plant with conventional crushing, grinding and flotation circuits.
+The proposed development of the Bissett Creek graphite deposit is as described in the FS and the amended FS economics PR and shareholders and potential investors should refer to the FS for a complete description of the project, as well as to the Expansion Preliminary Economic Assessment which is the current NI 43-101 Report with respect to the project.
+The proposed project consists of an open pit mine and a 2,900tpd processing plant with conventional crushing, grinding and flotation circuits.
 Electricity for the plant will be generated by compressed natural gas (“CNG”) fuelled generators.
 CNG will be trucked from the main Trans Canada line, approximately 15 kms away.
 The processing plant includes a sulphide flotation circuit to remove enough sulphides to make approximately 97% of the tailings benign.
 All sulphide generating waste rock will be backfilled into mined out areas of the pit after five years of operation, and all sulphide tailings after eight years, resulting in low final closure costs.

 Probable mining reserves were established based on, and are a subset of, measured and indicated resources of 69.8 million tonnes (“Mt”) grading 1.74% “Cg” based on a 1.02% Cg cutoff.
 The final mine plan only contemplated a 25 to 30 year operation and resulted in probable reserves of 28.3 Mt of ore grading 2.06%Cg based on a COG of 0.96%Cg.
 Probable reserves include 24.3 Mt grading 2.20%Cg that will be processed first and 4.0 Mt grading 1.26%Cg from a low grade stockpile (“LGS”) that will be processed at the end of the mine life.
 In order to increase head grades in the initial years of production while maintaining a reasonable stripping ratio, measured and indicated resources grading between 0.96%Cg and 1.5%Cg will be stockpiled, largely within the mined out areas of the pit.
 The total LGS will be 16.5 Mt grading 1.26%Cg and will provide a great deal of flexibility in future operations as it will be available for processing at a later date, either through an expanded facility or at the end of the mine life.
 It also represents a low cost source of ore that could be processed during periods of depressed prices.